ThomasSchuetz/RLCustomGymnasium/README.md

 This medium post by Paco Nathan: https://medium.com/distributed-computing-with-ray/anatomy-of-a-custom-environment-for-rllib-327157f269e5

-Sadly, this post used an old version of Ray, which is no longer compatible.
-This repo uses gymnasium instead of gym to comply with the current (version 2.3.1) way of modeling a custom environment in Ray.
+Sadly, this post used an old version of `ray`, which is no longer compatible.
+This repo uses `gymnasium` instead of `gym` to comply with the current (version 2.3.1) way of modeling a custom environment in `ray`.

 # Files in this repository